labordynamicsinstitute/replicability-training/jira-supervisor-notes.md

   - Click on acceptance link.
 This email/issue should be the core of the review request.
   - Fill in Journal, MC number
   - Fill in "due date" as [date sent] + 10 working days
+  - Verify in the PROOF.PDF whether an openICPSR repo has been created, or if a different location is used (Dataverse, etc.)
-  - Do not yet assign!
+    - if openICPSR -  Do not yet assign!
+    - if other - Assign!
 - "Accepted Review ..." - this is notification only coming immediately after acceptance, should be deleted.

 ## ICPSR emails